kesha-antonov/react-native-zoom-reanimated/README.md

 Zoom component on React Native + react-native-reanimated + react-native-gesture-handler

+* You can zoom View, Image or whatever.
-Can be used in FlatList (see Preview).
+* Can be used in FlatList (see Preview below).

 | Preview                                                                                                                      |
 | ---------------------------------------------------------------------------------------------------------------------------- |